 What is VPN Service?

-A VPN also known as a Virtual Private Network is a secure tunnel (private network) between two or more devices across the Internet (public network).
+A VPN also is known as a Virtual Private Network is a secure tunnel (a private network) between two or more devices across the Internet (public network).
 When your device (computer, smartphone, tablets or any other) connects to a VPN, all of your traffic gets diverted through a secure tunnel that prevents snoopers, hackers and ISPs from viewing your web-browsing activities, instant messages, downloads, credit card information or anything else you send over the network.
 In other words, When you connect to the internet via a VPN, all of your internet traffic is routed through an encrypted remote server.

 VPNs can be used to access region-restricted websites, shield your browsing activity from prying eyes on public Wi-Fi, and more.